philzon/helm-assert/README.md

 **assert** is a plugin for [Helm](https://github.com/helm/helm) (or a standalone tool) to verify the Helm chart's rendered manifests.

+## Features

+- Render Helm charts from repositories or locally from the file system.
+- Override values per test case (or globally) using sets from a list, or files, when rendering.
+- Sort manifests by files, Kubernetes resource kinds or API versions for test cases.
+- Verify the rendered manifest's YAML by checking for key's values or if they exists using asserts.
+- Write test report to file as JSON to be processed.

 ## Table of Contents

 - [Install](#install)